News

 5

-Mark Myers about 9 years ago
+Mark Myers over 9 years ago

 Keep in mind that Altman is selling.
 Big companies are his competition.
 He is Nature, encouraging more mutation.
 Most mutants will bite the dust.
 Bad for individuals, good for Nature.